 Measure the armhole from the front notch to the back and add the seam allowance times two.
-I go on detail on how to sew the arm band or sleeve on STEP FOUR here.
+I go into detail on how to sew the armband or sleeve on STEP FOUR here.

 Cut the collar and sleeves on a straight grain line.

-Wrong sides together, fold both collar and the sleeves cuff in half lengthwise.
+Wrong sides together, fold both collar and the cuff of the sleeves in half lengthwise.

 Step Five: Sewing the Collar